Hendrix-CS/csci235/index.md

   * Complete the final project
   * Ask seven presentation questions
 * To earn a B in the course, a student will:
+  * One of the following:
     * Complete any six projects
+    * Complete at least five projects and partially complete two more projects.
   * Complete the final project
   * Ask five presentation questions
 * To earn a C in the course, a student will:
+  * One of the following:
     * Complete any four projects
+    * Complete at least two projects and partially complete at least three more.
   * Complete the final project
   * Ask three presentation questions
 * To earn a D in the course, a student will:
+  * One of the following:
     * Complete any four projects
+    * Complete at least two projects and partially complete at least three more.

 ## <a name="tokens">Tokens</a>
 * Each student starts the semester with three **tokens**.